 The year has started.
 Things are starting to settle and it’s time to count your blessings in the classroom.
-We call the start of year through Thanksgiving (well, Canadian Thanksgiving on the second Monday of October) the beta period.
-It’s the time of year to try things out, get to know the students, build relationships and set up the year for success.
+We call the start of the year through Thanksgiving (well, Canadian Thanksgiving on the second Monday of October) the beta period.
+It’s the time of year to try things out, get to know the students, build relationships, and set up the year for success.
 It can be hard to be thankful in the classroom unless we take a moment to sit back and list the things we are grateful for.

-The beta period is not the time of year we spend getting deep into content.
+The beta period is not the time of year we spend getting deep into the content.
 We review.
 We read.
-We talk about what is coming next.
+And we talk about what is coming next.
 We check out our skills and show what we can or can’t do.

 It’s the perfect time to take a look at what’s working, what’s starting to work and what needs to be scrapped.
 It’s time to count our blessings and make a list of all the things we are thankful for in our classroom.
 So, here is a little checklist we use to decide how are things working so far.